-Implanon is a small, thin, implantable hormonal contraceptive.
+Nexplanon (which has replaced Implanon, an older version of the device) is a small, thin, implantable type of birth control that releases hormones.
 It is a flexible plastic rod the size of a matchstick that is put under the skin of your arm and is effective for up to three years.

 Depo Provera, also known as "the birth control shot" or just "Depo," is a synthetic hormone that is injected into the hip muscle every 12 weeks.
 Depo Provera prevents ovulation.
 It also alters the lining of the uterus making it much less likely for pregnancy to occur.